irfanm46/cybersecurity-daily-log/Resources.md

 With Wireshark, you can:

-Watch a website request happen in real-time. ⚡
+Watch a website request happen in real-time.. ⚡

 See "name lookups" (DNS) as your computer finds an address. 📖